Installation Preparations

 Installation Requirements for VMs

-To install the openEuler OS on a VM, the VM must meet the following hardware compatibility and minimum hardware requirements.
+To install the openEuler OS on a VM, the PM must meet the following requirements.

 Virtualization Platform Compatibility